jlpanetta1681/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+JSON web tokens have cryptographic signatures, sessions do not.

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+it puts them through repetative hashing

 3. How are unit tests different from integration and end-to-end testing.

+unit tests are designed for small sections of code in , integration and end-to0enfd are for the most prt testing all ready functioning code.

 4. How _Test Driven Development_ changes the way we write applications and tests.

+TDDfrces the developer to think like a devreloper and get to the smallest useable piece of code and work through in bits testing the whole way. and that in turn makes our job a lot easier and savew ak lot of debugging time

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.